Missionaries

 Terence Bell

 In 2018, Terence completed a ministry apprenticeship with the Christian Union in Bendigo.
 In 2020, he completed his apprenticeship and transferred to Geelong to continue serving Jesus on campus while studying theology.
-Terence recently finished serving in Slovenia through the European Christian Union , where he will return again mid 2024.
+In October 2024, South Valley Baptist Church sent Terence off as a full time missionary to Slovenia.
+Terence has been in Slovenia learning the language and is getting used to a new culture/way of living.

 Albert & Lynne Castelijn